Shopify/app_profiler/README.md

 end
 ```

-The middleware can be enabled by using in the relevant environment configurations:
+The custom middleware can then be configured like the following:

 ```ruby
 Rails.application.config.app_profiler.middleware = AppProfilerAuthorizedMiddleware